Table of Contents

 UCB’s focus on practical applications will expose you to hands-on projects in faculty labs and entrepreneurship practices through research.
 By the time you graduate, you will be more than ready to make a dent in the biotech industry.

-At ETH, the Masters in Biotechnology is a mentor-based program, where students can design their own course and receive close guidance from teachers.
+At ETH, the Masters in Biotechnology is a mentor-based program, where students can design their own courses and receive close guidance from teachers.
 And apart from developing your knowledge about the core subjects of biotechnology, you can also take up electives that interest you.

 During the course, you will learn your subjects theoretically, go through lab training, work on at least two research projects, and a master’s thesis.
 Apart from this, you will also be asked to intern for 12 weeks, so can apply what you have learned.